 The good news is that state law does allow individuals in these situations to have their criminal records sealed or expunged so they can legally deny that they were ever arrested.
 The process of sealing or expunging a criminal record, however, can be extremely complicated and has numerous restrictions not only on the number of times people can seal or expunge records but also the kinds of offenses that may be sealed or expunged.

 Whether a person has a criminal record sealed or expunged, either process will remove the record from public view.
-Beyond the similar end result, what actually happens to the criminal record involved is quite different.
+Beyond the similar result, what actually happens to the criminal record involved is quite different.

 If a criminal record has been sealed, a record confidentially remains on file with the Florida Department of Law Enforcement (FDLE) as well as the courthouse and criminal justice agency that handled the case, but the record is not viewable by the public.

-- Are candidates for employment with criminal justice agencies;
+- Are candidates for employment with criminal justice agencies

-- Are defendants in criminal prosecutions;
+- Are defendants in criminal prosecutions

-- Concurrently or subsequently petition for relief under Florida Statute § 943.059 (Court-ordered sealing of criminal history records), Florida Statute § 943.0585 (Court-ordered expunction of criminal history records), or Florida Statute § 943.0583 (Human trafficking victim expunction);
+- Concurrently or subsequently petition for relief under Florida Statute § 943.059 (Court-ordered sealing of criminal history records), Florida Statute § 943.0585 (Court-ordered expunction of criminal history records), or Florida Statute § 943.0583 (Human trafficking victim expunction)

-- Are candidates for admission to The Florida Bar;
+- Are candidates for admission to the Florida Bar

-- Are seeking to be employed or licensed by or to contract with the Department of Children and Families, the Division of Vocational Rehabilitation within the Department of Education, the Agency for Health Care Administration, the Agency for Persons with Disabilities, the Department of Health, the Department of Elderly Affairs, or the Department of Juvenile Justice or to be employed or used by such contractor or licensee in a sensitive position having direct contact with children, the disabled, or the elderly;
+- Are seeking to be employed or licensed by or to contract with the Department of Children and Families, the Division of Vocational Rehabilitation within the Department of Education, the Agency for Health Care Administration, the Agency for Persons with Disabilities, the Department of Health, the Department of Elderly Affairs, or the Department of Juvenile Justice; or to be employed or used by such contractor or licensee in a sensitive position having direct contact with children, the disabled, or the elderly

-- Are seeking to be employed or licensed by the Department of Education, any district school board, any university laboratory school, any charter school, any private or parochial school, or any local governmental entity that licenses child care facilities;
+- Are seeking to be employed or licensed by the Department of Education, any district school board, any university laboratory school, any charter school, any private or parochial school, or any local governmental entity that licenses childcare facilities

-- Are seeking to be appointed as a guardian.
+- Are seeking to be appointed as a guardian

-People cannot seal or expunge their records if they were ever adjudicated guilty, they are in any diversion program or under court supervision, or they have previously sealed or expunged separate offenses from their criminal records.
+People cannot seal or expunge their records if they were ever adjudicated guilty, if they are in any diversion program or under court supervision, or if they have previously sealed or expunged separate offenses from their criminal records.
 Alleged offenders also cannot seal or expunge criminal records if they were found guilty or pleaded guilty or nolo contrendere (no contest) to certain violations of state law even when adjudication was withheld.